arangodb/arangodb/arangod/Pregel/Algos/AIR/README.md

 inDegrees values that have been sent out in our `initProgram`.
 Therefore `maxGSS` is set to `2`.

 ### Storing the result

+To be able to store the result, we either need to define a `resultField` (which will just store all accumulators into the given resultField attribute) or create a `<program>` which will take care of our store procedure.
+The next code snippet demonstrates how a store program could look like:
 ```
 1. "dataAccess": {
 2.   "writeVertex": [